0snap/wg-tools/README.md

 # WG-Tools

-A hosted version can be found at: [wg-tools.de](https://wg-tools.de).
+This project is currently on hold.
+I do not need the software any longer (at least for now).
+If you somehow stumbled upon this, please feel free to carry on and improve it!

-You can get the whole application containerized for self hosting at dockerhub!
+The hosted version is not longer available, but you can get the whole application containerized for self hosting at [dockerhub](https://hub.docker.com/r/fixel/wg-tools/).

 ### Build
 [![Build Status](https://travis-ci.org/0ortmann/wg-tools.svg?branch=master)](https://travis-ci.org/0ortmann/wg-tools)